 Cider represented 57-year-old Tom Payten’s fifth and final winner of the A.J.C.
 Derby, his previous success had been twenty years before with Camoola for the J. B. Clark confederacy.
 Payten would remain the most successful trainer of winners of the race for almost sixty years until Tommy Smith finally eclipsed his tally with Silver Sharpe in 1970.
 Although Payten’s early years of training, first for James White and then afterwards with John Bowden and associates, were the most lucrative in his career, he never lacked for distinguished clientele, and some of his later owners included the likes of Ewan Fraser, Adrian Knox and Colin Stephen.
 Payten never managed to win a Melbourne Cup despite numerous placings, but the failure was more than compensated by victories in most of Australia’s other rich staying handicaps.
 Payten won three Sydney Cups (Stromboli, San Fran, Vavasor), three Metropolitans (Abercorn, Projectile, San Fran), and a Caulfield Cup with Dewey.
 Apart from his training skills, it is now too easily forgotten just what a successful small-scale breeder old Tom was.
 Initially, he enjoyed an understanding with James Thompson and kept a few mares at Widden although later on, he bought a property, Alfalfa, near Canowindra.
 Among the high-class thoroughbreds for which he was responsible, apart from the progeny of Piecrust, were Great Scot, Britain, Iolaire, Bright Laddie, Peru and Melodrama – the last a horse he trained to win two Epsoms.

 Significant race victories apart, Payten’s name during the early years of the twentieth century became inextricably linked with that of William Inglis and Sons and the Sydney yearling sales.
 As we have seen, when James White died in July 1890, Payten continued to use the famous Newmarket stables, eventually buying them the following year.
-Although he stabled yearlings there during the early 1900’s, it wasn’t until 1906 that he went into active partnership with John Inglis.
+Although he stabled yearlings there during the early 1900s, it wasn’t until 1906 that he went into active partnership with John Inglis.
 Tom Payten provided the sale property, Newmarket, and supervised the stabling of the yearlings, their presentation in the ring, and their subsequent dispersal upon the fall of the hammer, while John conducted the sales and provided the city office side of the business.
 Although the stabling at Newmarket was considerable at the time, in 1907 Payten and Inglis erected a covered ring capable of seating a thousand people with places set aside for the press, while over the years the burgeoning success of the Easter sales forced Payten to construct even more boxes.
-It was a most successful partnership that only ended in 1918 when Payten, in poor health, sold Newmarket, which included about five hundred yearling boxes at the time, together with the racing stables and residence.
+It was a most successful partnership that only ended in 1918 when Payten, in poor health, sold Newmarket, which included about five hundred yearling boxes at the time, together with the racing stables and residence to the Inglis firm.

 Although Payten briefly established himself in new stables that he had built in Botany-street, a long illness finally claimed his life in November 1920; and so, the tall, slightly stooped figure with the neatly clipped beard so familiar on Sydney and Melbourne racecourses for more than forty years, passed from the scene.
 In a sense, he had never recovered from the death of his wife, Jean, in June 1915.
 Payten was sorely missed in the Randwick community for he had always been a devout Catholic layman and a generous subscriber to Church charities.
 He left an estate to the value of £23,284 and apart from some bequests going to churches and benevolent institutions, the real estate was left to his surviving sons with the residence going to the three daughters.
 The association of the Turf and the name of Payten, however, did not end with Tom’s death.
 Two of his sons, Tom and Leo, bred horses for a time on the Alfalfa property and even stood Salmagundi there before Alan Cooper purchased the horse for Segenhoe.
 But it was another son, Bayly, who kept the Payten name before the public.
 Bayly, who had been assisting his father for some years, took over the Botany-street stables and became Sydney’s leading trainer, winning seven premierships before his own premature death in September 1948, at the age of just fifty-two.